domiflichi/Signal-Service-Buddy/README.md

 7. In the window that pops up, under the 'Common' tab, make sure that 'Allow DLL imports' is checked
 8. Click OK

-Note that you do not need to have the 'AutoTrading' button activated in your MT4 terminal because remember, this EA does not actually place any trades - it only monitors them
+Note that you do NOT need to have the 'AutoTrading' button activated in your MT4 terminal because remember, this EA does not actually place any trades - it only monitors them

 ### The Python script
 1. Download the `signalservicebuddy.py` file located in the `Python` folder in this repository.
 Place it into a folder of your choosing on your computer's hard drive.